Written by Tomas Meskauskas

-If BrowseFox extension is greyed out and you can't remove it ("This extension is managed and cannot be removed of disabled") please follow this removal guide - how to remove a managed Google Chrome extension?
+If the BrowseFox extension is greyed-out and you cannot remove it ("This extension is managed and cannot be removed of disabled"), please follow this removal guide - how to remove a managed Google Chrome extension?

 Remove BrowseFox from Mozilla FireFox:

-Click "Tools" (at the top of the window), select "Add-ons".
+Click on the Firefox menu (at the top right corner of the main window) select "Add-ons".
 Click on "Extensions" and disable this add-on: "BrowseFox".

-If you are having problems with the removal of BrowseFox you can reset you Mozilla FireFox settings to default.
+If you have problems with the removal of BrowseFox, reset your Mozilla FireFox settings to default.

 Open Mozilla Firefox, at the top right corner of the main window click on the Firefox menuin the opened menu click on the "Open Help Menu" icon then select "Troubleshooting Information", in the opened window click on "Reset Firefox" button.

 BrowseFox Ads is an adware program that tracks user's Internet browsing and generates intrusive online advertisements.
 Most commonly adware or potentially unwanted applications infiltrate user's Internet browsers through free software downloads.
 Internet users should know that nowadays most of free software download websites are using download clients to manage their freeware download process, unfortunately some of the mentioned download clients don't properly disclose the fact that advertised browser plugins or toolbars will be installed together with the free program that users have decided to download.

 Download clients and installers that are used to distribute adware commonly hide the “decline” button that can be used to opt-out of installing the advertised potentially unwanted applications.
 Some of the malicious free software download websites doesn't allow to download the chosen freeware if users decide to decline the installation of promoted software.
 Notice that the safest source for downloading free software is it's developers website.
 Screenshot of the free software download clients that are used in BrowseFox Ads distribution: